Ubademy-G3/mobile/README.md

 * sudo expo install
 * expo start

-Now, ou can run the mobile application on an android emulator, or use Expo Go with the QR code
+Now, you can run the mobile application on an android emulator, or use Expo Go with the QR code

 ## Expo publish